 Additionally, test drive the car to see if it’s the right fit for you.
 Aside from making sure it’s comfortable for you and your family members, pay attention to these things:

 - Idle: The car should be smooth and quiet.

 - View: Make sure the view from each of the mirrors is acceptable and you have a straight line view of all dashboard gauges.

 - Controls: Flip on the air, locate the turn signals and turn on the windshield wipers – everything should be easy to use.

 - Handling and brakes: Make sure the car responds when you push the accelerator or brakes as cars can vary significantly in terms of sensitivity.

 When it comes to performance and the operational condition of a car, be sure to request the vehicle you want to buy undergo a 3rd party inspection.
 If the dealer is reluctant to grant you the opportunity to see if the car really is in the condition they claim, it is probably safe to assume they have something to hide.
 In that case, whatever it is that is not working properly will become your problem after purchasing the car and make you regret ever buying it.
 Therefore, declare your condition of purchase – either the car is inspected by a 3rd party and proven to be in the state the dealer claims or you are walking out.

 Always have in mind that the right salesperson will take care of YOUR needs when you come in to buy a car.
 That is the ONLY way we work here at CRS Automotive.
-So visit our shop in Oakville today and let us help you find the right vehicle for you!
+So visit our shop in Stoney Creek today and let us help you find the right vehicle for you!